Garden Phlox Growth and Care Guide

 Is Garden Phlox Annual or Perennial?

 Garden Phlox (Phlox paniculata) is a true perennial, thriving in USDA Zones 3–9.
 With proper care, plants return year after year, often stronger and fuller with each season.
-In cooler zones, the plant will die back to the ground in winter, reemerging each spring with fresh growth.
+In cooler zones, the plant will die back to the ground in Winter, reemerging each spring with fresh growth.
 In warmer climates, it may remain semi-evergreen for longer periods.
 With its dependable hardiness and long bloom window, it’s a cornerstone perennial in both northern and southern gardens.

 Best Varieties of Garden Phlox